anproulx/school/content/en/project/abide-fmri/index.md

 ### Background

+#### Emily

+Hello!
+I am an (incoming) fourth year undergraduate student at McGill University studying computer science and urban health geography with a minor in cognitive science.
+I am a research assistant with Isabelle Arseneau-Bruneau in the Zatorre Lab and have been learning a lot about neuroscience research while (hopefully) lending some of my technical skills to Isabelle's PhD work exploring the effect of musical training on FFR.

+When joining the BrainHack School, I was looking forward in particular to working on a project at the intersection of neuroscience and CS because my previous classes rarely focused on the application of the abstract concepts we learned.
+Upon completion of the BrainHack School, I had the opportunity to learn from and collaborate with talented neuroscience researchers and participants, write a machine learning script using python and neuroscience data, and gain hands-on practice in reproducibility efforts and good project management.

+You can find me on GitHub at [emilyemchen](https://github.com/emilyemchen) and on Twitter at [@emilyemchen](https://twitter.com/emilyemchen).

+#### Andréanne
+I am a Master's student in Psychology currently enrolled at the University of Montreal.
+My career objective is to work on research projects aiming to discover new ways of characterizing the brain in its pathological states.
+At the moment, I am working with Sébastien Jacquemont and Pierre Bellec, and the focus of our research is investigating the effect of genetic mutations on fonctional and structural brain phenotypes.
+More precisely, I have been working with resting-state functional connectivity measures in carrier populations.

+By joining the Brainhack School, I hoped to strengthen my computational skills and my knowledge of the applications of machine learning (more specifically to the field of neuroimaging).
+Not only did I get to work on a cool project, but I also learned about useful tools such as Github.
+More importantly, I also met a community of brilliant/aware researchers and got to collaborate with other students across the world!

+#### Mikkel

+## Project background

 Several studies have found functional connectivity profil in the default mode network in people with ASD (Anderson, 2014).
 Based on these findings, rs-fMRI data have been used to predict autism by training a classifier on the multi-site ABIDE data set (Nielsen et al., 2013).
 This project aims to replicate these findings.